bcw222/chromium-website/site/Home/index.md

 <div class="two-column-container">
 <div class="column">

-Chromium is an open-source browser project that aims to build a safer, faster, and more stable way for all Internet users to experience the web.
+Chromium is an really cool project that aims to build a safer, faster, and more stable way for all Internet users to experience the web.
 This site contains design documents, architecture overviews, testing information, and more to help you learn to build and work with the Chromium source code.